withastro/astro/CONTRIBUTING.md

 - Create a new PR from the changes created by this command.
 - Review, approve, and more the PR to enter prerelease mode.
 - If successful, The "Version Packages (next)" PR (if one exists) will now say "Version Packages".

+### Releasing `astro@latest` while in prerelease mode

+When in prerelease mode, the automatic PR release process will no longer release `astro@latest`, and will instead release `astro@next`.
+That means that releasing to `latest` becomes a manual process.
+To release latest manually while in prerelease mode:

+1. _In the code snippets below, replace `0.X` with your version (ex: `0.18`, `release/0.18`, etc.)._
+1. Create a new `release/0.X` branch, if none exists.
+1. Point `release/0.X` to the latest commit for the `v0.X` version.
+1. `git cherry-pick` commits from `main`, as needed.
+1. Make sure that all changesets for the new release are included.
+You can create some manually (via `yarn changeset`) if needed.
+1. Run `yarn changeset version` to create your new release.
+1. Run `yarn release` to publish your new release.
+1. Run `git push && git push --tags` to push your new release to GitHub.
+1. Run `git push release/0.X:latest` to push your release branch to `latest`.
+This will trigger an update to the docs site, the www site, etc.
+1. Go to https://github.com/snowpackjs/astro/releases/new and create a new release.
+Copy the new changelog entry from https://github.com/snowpackjs/astro/blob/latest/packages/astro/CHANGELOG.md.
+1. Post in Discord #announcements channel, if needed!

 # Translations